spiceai/docs/spiceaidocs/content/en/reference/Spicepod/datasets.md

 - `overwrite` - Overwrites the dataset with the contents of the dataset source.
 - `append` - Appends new data from dataset source to the dataset.

-## `source`

-The source of the dataset.
-The following sources are supported:

-- `spice.ai`
-- `dremio` (coming soon)
-- `databricks` (coming soon)

-## `auth`

-Optional.
-The authentication profile to use to connect to the dataset source.
-Use `spice login` to create a new authentication profile.

-If not specified, the default profile for the data source is used.

 ## `acceleration`